saifurhisam/Mirai-Kaze-Bar-Widget/README.md

 MiraiKazeBar: A linux-inspired, customized Sticky Bar (original design by [ninjaki8](https://www.deviantart.com/ninjaki8/art/StickyBar-1-1-780935624))
 It combines functionality and convenience, providing a streamlined desktop experience for users.

-Features
+## Features

-Quick Access: Instantly access essential folders such as Documents, Pictures, Music, Videos, Downloads, and the Recycle Bin.
+**Quick Access:** Instantly access essential folders such as Documents, Pictures, Music, Videos, Downloads, Recycle Bin and Control Panel.

-System Monitoring: View real-time statistics for CPU, RAM, and SSD usage.
+**System Monitoring:** View real-time statistics for CPU, RAM, and SSD usage.

-Control Panel: Access common system settings and tools directly from the taskbar for enhanced convenience.

-Power Controls: Quickly shut down, restart, or lock your PC with just a click.
+**Power Controls:** Quickly Slide to Shut Down, restart, or lock your PC with just a click.